Kory111111111111111111/Chorgi/README.md

 ## Contact

 Developed by Kory Drake.
 For support or feedback, contact: kory.drake207@gmail.com.

-## License

-(License information not specified in the code.
-Consider adding a license file, e.g., MIT, GPL.)
+Thank you to everyone who has helped thus far with testing.
+As we get closer to release I will be removing the source and we will be utilizing a private solution to host test builds.